Rezaali7/quranhub-android/README.md

 #### Documentation & Wiki
 Info and documentation are available in this repository's [GitHub Wiki](https://github.com/QuranHub/quranhub-android/wiki).
 If you have any questions feel free to open a new issue on this repository.

+## License
+This project is licensed under the **GNU General Public License v3.0** - see the [LICENSE](https://github.com/QuranHub/quranhub-android/blob/master/LICENSE) file for details.

 ## Acknowledgments
 - [Mohamed Halim ElGendy](https://www.linkedin.com/in/mohalimelgendy/): Initial project analysis, planning & management.